AndyLiang1/BubbleTea_Expense_Tracker/README.md

       7.2) All purchases you made ranked by price (ascending or descending) 7.3) What is the location (visited) with the cheapest price for some flavour that you want

-  ## Miscellaneous
+  ## Global Chart
-  8) Checking out the most popular flavour amongst users!
+  8) Checking out the most popular flavour amongst users

+  ## Responsiveness
+  9) Web application can handle a variety of screen sizes.
+Navbar collapses into a "hamburger" menu when the screen width becomes small (for example: phones)